hronellenfitsch/astrotools/README.md

 errors in altitude and azimuth alignment are about equal in magnitude.

-To obtain, e.g., 3 measurement exposures with 20 seconds of wait time between them, run
+To obtain, e.g., 3 measurement exposures with 20 seconds of wait time between them and get the mount axis estimate, run

-    ./capture.py --wait 20 3
+    ./align.py --lat your_latitude --lon your_longitude --height your_height --wait 20 3

-The resulting files will be put in the ./tmp folder and automatically plate-solved.
+The resulting files will be put in a temporary folder and automatically plate-solved.
 Make sure that your camera's time is set correctly, since EXIF data will be used to convert the plate-solved coordinates into a local frame.

-Next, we analyze them and fit the mount model.
-For this, run

-    ./analyze.py --lat your_latitude --lon your_longitude --height your_height --utc-offset your_offset --pixel-scale your_pixel_scale tmp/\*.jpg

-For instance, during normal time in the EST time zone, the utc_offset would be -5.
-For my camera with a 200mm lens, the pixel scale is approx 4.02 px/arcsec.
-MIT's Killian court is about 9m above sea level.
-So an example input might look like
+A full example input might look like

-    ./analyze.py --lat 42.358991 --lon -71.091619 --height 9 --utc-offset -5 --pixel-scale 4.02
+    ./align.py --lat 42.358991 --lon -71.091619 --height 9 --wait 20 3

-The script will analyze the files and tell you its estimate of the mount position, alignment error, and estimated pixel drift.
-After making adjustments to the mount, run the two scripts again until satisfied.
+The script will take exposures, automatically plate-solve them, and tell you its estimate of the mount axis alignment, alignment error, and estimated pixel drift.
+After making adjustments to the mount, run the script again until satisfied.

 ## Aiming your camera using aim.py
 After successful polar alignment you want to aim your camera at your target.